 That’s because it isn’t necessary for your machine’s operation.
-Even if Windows Media Player isn’t functioning, you can still use your device.
+You can still use your device even if Windows Media Player isn’t functioning.

 4. VLC Media Player

 Windows Media Player and VLC Media Player are both media players, although VLC is a stand-alone application.
-If you’re looking for an open-source and free media player, this is the one for you.
+This is the one for you if you’re looking for an open-source and free media player.

-You can also use WhatsApp, application software to talk with friends via video and phone and to communicate with them from any device.
+You can also use WhatsApp, an application software, to talk with friends via video and phone and to communicate with them from any device.

-Application software includes both desktop and mobile versions of a given service or product.
+Application software includes desktop and mobile versions of a given service or product.

 You can use Netflix to watch movies and television shows on your computer or mobile device.